awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

     - location:
       timeout:
       runas:
-# During the ApplicationInstall deployment lifecycle event, run the commands
+# During the ApplicationStart deployment lifecycle event, run the commands
 #   in the script specified in "location".
   ApplicationStart:
     - location: